Avoiding credit-builder card pitfalls

 It doesn't help that lenders are seemingly encouraging high-risk borrowers to take on debt.
 A 2016 Daily Mail article stated that some lenders are relaxing their lending criteria, while charging exorbitant interest rates of up to 60% APR.
 A survey by debt charity StepChange revealed that 11% of respondents asked for help with financial difficulties and their creditors raised their credit limits in response.

-However, only you control your spending.
+Only you control your spending.
 There is no reason you should get into difficulties, even as a high-risk borrower with a credit-building card, as long as you know how to use the credit you get wisely.

 borrowing starts with the application